Parent Resources

 Ear Infection - this is an inflammation of the middle ear.
 Symptoms could include pain, fever, dizziness, or headache.
 Hearing loss can occur if untreated, you should contact your family physician if symptoms are present.

 Conjunctivitis or Pink Eye - This is highly contagious and uncomfortable.
 Symptoms might include eyes burning, itching, pink discoloration to the eye, and a whitish discharge.
 Contact your physician when symptoms are present.
-Your child will need to be symptom free or a doctor's certificate is required before returning to school.
+Students need to be on the antibiotic for 24 hours (after the first dose is administered) before returning to school.
+The student’s eye should be free from any active drainage as well.
+Your child will need to be symptom free or a doctor's certificate is required before returning.

 Strep Throat - This is a highly contagious condition that is caused by a bacterial infection (streptococcal).
 Symptoms usually present are sore throat and fever.
 Strep can only be diagnosed by a culture, so you will need to contact your physician if symptoms are present.
 If your child is diagnosed with strep, they will need to be on antibiotics for 24 hours and may return to school with a doctor's certificate.